NVIDIA/warp/docs/modules/interoperability.rst

     - Kernel launch dimensions are inferred from the shape of the first argument.
     - Input arguments are followed by output arguments in the Warp kernel definition.
     - There must be at least one input argument and at least one output argument.
-    - Output shapes must match the launch dimensions (i.e., output shapes must match the shape of the first argument).
     - All arrays must be contiguous.
     - Only the CUDA backend is supported.